isographlabs/isograph/docs-website/docs/quickstart.md

 Isograph requires some initial setup to teach it how to make API calls to your GraphQL server.
 The GraphQL server we will hit is running at `https://swapi-graphql.netlify.app/.netlify/functions/index`.

-In our case, we can do that by change our `src/pages/_app.tsx` file to look like:
+In our case, we can do that by changing our `src/pages/_app.tsx` file to look like:

 ```tsx
 import { useMemo, Suspense } from 'react';